Meet the Clitbait Team: an interview with Lilah Hyman, co-founder

 A guilty feminist confession?

-I’m a feminist but… I am awful with technology so my partner (a cis-man, I know!) made the Clitbait website!
+I’m a feminist but… I got my partner (a cis-man, I know!) make the Clitbait website!

 A personal feminist triumph?